You can get blisters anywhere on your feet.

 Orthotic arch blisters are quite common in runners.
 A quick scan of running forums shows just how common.
 And some insights into preventing them:

 These discussions highlight two important recommendations.
-Firstly, the skin of your arch will toughen as it gets used to dealing with the new forces being applied to it (pressure and friction).
+Firstly, the skin of your arch will toughen a little as it gets used to dealing with the new forces being applied to it (pressure and friction).
 And secondly, your podiatrist can modify your orthotics to stop your blisters.

 Let me expand on this second point with a few techniques your podiatrist will be thinking about in trying to stop your arch blisters: